conbojs/conbo-example-todo/README.md

 Conbo.js Todo Application Example
 =================================

-Simple Todo application example using the Conbo.js framework, based on the examples at TodoMVC.com
+Simple Todo application example using the Conbo.js framework, based on the Backbone.js example at TodoMVC.com